neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 individual cell if you need to.
 For these purposes, the indexes are 0-based and ignore the template's top row and left column (which will not be present in the final timetable.

-I may eventually devise special codes for these internal cells.
+There may be additional special codes for these internal cells.
 So don't count on the free-writing interface 100%.
+For now, all the special codes start with a train number.

 TT-AUX FILE
 -----------